 - Cataracts.
 Injecting hyaluronic acid into the eye is effective when used during cataract surgery by an eye surgeon.

-- Sores in the mouth.
-Hyaluronic acid is effective for treating mouth sores when applied to the skin as a gel.
+- Swelling (inflammation) and sores inside the mouth (oral mucositis).
+Hyaluronic acid is effective for treating mouth sores when applied as a gel or used as a rinse.

 Possibly Effective for